Tibet and getting a Chinese visa. UPDATED May 2025

 Supporting Document In Visa Application

-Certain Chinese consulates and embassies are now requiring foreigners to show proof of hotel bookings in China before a visa will be issued to them.
-An easy way to do this is to book an extended stay at an inexpensive youth hostel in a large Chinese city that you are planning to go to (in order to get to Tibet, you will have to pass through Beijing, Chengdu or Xining).
-Ask the hostel before you book with them if you can change or shorten your stay after you make a booking.
+Certain Chinese consulates and embassies are requiring foreigners to show proof of hotel bookings in China for visa.
+An easy way to do is.
+Book an extend stay at an inexpensive youth hostel in Chinese city.
+That you are planning to go to.
+REMEMBER, in order to get to Tibet, you will have to pass through Beijing, Chengdu or Xining.
+Ask the hostel if you can change or shorten your stay after you make a booking.

-The most important thing to remember is to not list “Tibet” or any other Tibetan inhabited region as one of your destinations on your Chinese visa application.
+The most important thing to remember is to not list “Tibet” or any Tibetan inhabit region as your destinations on your Chinese visa application.

-If you have any questions regarding Tibet travel permits, Chinese visa’s or any other Tibet related questions, go to my Facebook Page or send an email to info@thelandofsnows.com
+If you have any questions regarding Tibet travel permits.
+Chinese visa’s or any other Tibet related questions.
+Send an email to info@thelandofsnows.com